jyok117/real-time-data-processing-analytics/README.md

 The `my-python-producer` generates random user login data and sends it to the Kafka topic `user-login`.

-Check if the Kafka is receiving the data from the `my-python-producer`
+Check if the Kafka is receiving the data from the `my-python-producer`.

 ```bash
 $ KAFKA_CONTAINER=$(docker ps --filter "name=kafka" --format "{{.ID}}")
 $ docker exec -it $KAFKA_CONTAINER kafka-console-consumer --bootstrap-server localhost:9092 --topic user-login --group my-app
 ```

+If there is no group associated with the consumer, you can create the group by running the above command.

 The [`consumer-1`](./src/consumer-1.py) consumes messages from the Kafka topic `user-login`, processes the messages, and sends the processed messages to the Kafka topic `processed-user-login`.
 The [`consumer-2`](./src/consumer-2.py) then consumes messages from the Kafka topic `processed-user-login`, indexes the messages to an OpenSearch index `processed-user-login-index`.